 Is Bitcoin's Future at Risk?
-Prepare for Quantum Changes! - YaNoticias
+Prepare for Quantum Changes! - YANoticias

 #### Industry Insights and Predictions

-Looking ahead, the trajectory of quantum computing indicates a need for industries to prioritize resilience in their security infrastructures.
+Looking ahead, the trajectory of quantum computing indicates a need for industries to prioritise resilience in their security infrastructures.
 Analysts predict:

-– **Increased Investment**: More funding will flow into quantum-resistant technologies as organizations recognize the impending challenges.
+– **Increased Investment**: More funding will flow into quantum-resistant technologies as organisations recognise the impending challenges.

 – **Collaborative Efforts**: Industries might collaborate on developing standards to ease the transition and enhance the overall security landscape.